AMCN41R/harness/README.md

 Setting AutoRun = false, tells the `HarnessBase` class not to setup the databases until the BuildDatabase() method is called.

 The `HarnessBase` class exposes the IMongoClient objects that it created while setting up the databases so that, if required, they can be re-used in the tests.
-This is exposed as a a `Dictionary<string, IMongoClient>` where the dictionary key in the mongo server connection string.
+This is exposed as a `Dictionary<string, IMongoClient>` where the dictionary key is the mongo server connection string.

 ```csharp
 [HarnessConfig(ConfigFilePath = "ExampleSettings.json", AutoRun = false)]